 I love to write books that take us out of our normal lives and transport us into another realm.
 Each of the Billionaire stories will do that.

 I'm so excited for this book to be released soon.
-The Perfect Match is a sweet romance/suspense.
+A Guarded Love is a sweet romance/suspense.
 This story is about a classical pianist, named Kristin who has a chance meeting with a famous country singer, named Landon Ross.
 A picture was taken of them by a fan and sold to the tabloids.
 Now Kristin is mistakenly identified as Landon's new girlfriend.
 The paparazzi made life miserable for Kristin.
 Because Landon feels responsible for this fiasco.
 Landon decides that he needs to help create the solution for Kristin by hiding her away from the paparazzi.
 Kristin doesn't like country music or cowboys.
 How does she handle Landon's help?

 As I was thinking about the paparazzi and how they hound famous people and make up lies.
 I feel tabloids have over stepped their bounds by not letting the stars have their privacy and exploiting innocent situations.
 I also realized that some fans believe everything they read whether or not it's true.
 Come on this journey of fame, lies and love.